 - Asking patients to be observers: When a patient arrives to check in for an appointment, a patient service coordinator asks if he or she would be willing to observe and record whether the provider performs appropriate hand hygiene before initiating contact.
 The coordinator, with the support of scripts, briefly explains to the patient the importance of hand washing and the role that observation can play in encouraging adherence.
 A survey of 50 patients conducted before program implementation found that 86 percent indicated a willingness to perform such observation.
 During the pilot study, however, participation rates across clinics were significantly lower, ranging from 12 percent to 71 percent, with an average of 22 percent.6 (These figures represent the percentage of total patient encounters in which a card is filled out and returned; some patients may agree to be observers but then not complete and return the card.)
 These rates have improved somewhat since the end of the pilot study in June 2009; a minimum 10-percent rate is required to consider patient observations valid, although this minimum might be raised to 20 percent in the future.

-- Monitoring adherence and recording observations: Patients who agree receive a pencil and a bright yellow card for recording their observations, along with a single-use antibacterial hand wipe with the words "be a partner in your health care" printed on it.
-(The wipe is intended as a thank-you gift to those who participate.)
-The card also includes explanations of the importance of appropriate hand hygiene and the observation process.
+- Monitoring adherence and recording observations: Patients who agree receive a pencil and a bright yellow card for recording their observations.
+The card includes explanations of the importance of appropriate hand hygiene and the observation process.
 The card has an easy-to-complete form in which the patient lists the clinic name and visit date and indicates by a check mark whether the physician, nurse, tech/therapist and others performed appropriate hand hygiene before initiating contact (boxes can be checked to indicate "yes," "no," or "unsure").
 The card also asks if any staff member verified their name and date of birth and includes space for any other comments the patient may have.

 - Dropping off card: Patients drop the filled-out card in an easy-to-see yellow drop box as they leave the clinic; the color matches that of the cards, thus serving as a reminder for patients to drop off the card.

 - Performance monitoring, feedback, and recognition: All returned cards are scanned into the computer system.
 Data from all returned cards are evaluated to determine overall, department-specific, and clinic-specific performance with respect to provider hand hygiene.
 Performance reports go back to the individual patient care departments, to clinics within these departments, and to other relevant departments and individuals within Johns Hopkins responsible for quality improvement, including the patient safety committee, the Quality Improvement Council, and department quality improvement representatives.
-Reports are reviewed and discussed at relevant meetings and included in the Johns Hopkins Center for Innovations' Weekly Report of Harm.
+Reports are reviewed and discussed at relevant meetings and are posted on department dashboards that can be accessed by anyone internally.
 Clinics that achieve adherence rates above the 90-percent target for three consecutive months receive special recognition, with a picture of the clinic and a description of its strong performance displayed in several visible locations throughout the outpatient center and the concourse in the main hospital.
 As of January 2012, clinics who consistently performed above the 90 percent goal were moved to quarterly reporting.

 - Additional questions added: Scanning technology has significantly reduced the time it takes to tabulate results; with the reduction in tabulation time, more fields were added to the survey such that results can be broken down by type of provider (physician, nurse, tech/therapist and other) In addition, a new question was added asking the patient if someone had verified their name and date of birth in an effort to monitor patient identification in the outpatient setting.